Wentworth College, Auckland: Education examinations

 In 2008, Wentworth College decided to transition from the New Zealand examination standard, National Certificate of Educational Achievement (NCEA), to the University of Cambridge International Examinations (CIE).

 The first group of students completed their IGCSE level (year 11) in 2009; these students then progressed onto their AS level which they completed at the end of 2010.
 These students then went on to finish and complete the A-levels at the end of 2011.
 The Class of 2011 were the first transitioned, CIE students to graduate the College and were the first to receive Wentworth College Diplomas.

 the entire school has been on the Cambridge standard since 2011.

 International students

-Wentworth College constantly has international students in its specialized courses.
+Wentworth College constantly has international students in its specialised courses.
 These students come from all over the world, with the majority from Asia.
 Wentworth also participates in student exchange programs when requested by students to do so.

 Countries that students have come from include South Korea, China, Japan, Taiwan, Argentina, the United States of America and Norway.

 Large school trips are also welcomed, with Wentworth students adopting a student each for a week to their home and providing them with insight to life in New Zealand.

 Operation and history

 Both of the facilities are privately owned and operated.
 The primary and secondary parts of the school work close together on all aspects of the school life, sharing one principal, Bruce Tong.
 Second in command was Steve Wackrow until 2011.
-The current Head of College is Philip Lee.
+The current Head of College is Lisa Chamberlain.